internetarchive/fatcat/guide/src/cookbook.md

 5. Update (PUT) the "other" entity with the redirect flag set to the primary's identifier, with the current revision id (of the "other" entity) in the `prev` field, and the editgroup id set
-4. Submit (POST?
-TBD) the editgroup for review
+6. Submit (PUT) the editgroup for review
+7. Somebody (human or bot) with admin privileges will Accept (POST) the editgroup.

 ### Lookup Fulltext URLs by DOI

-1. Use release lookup endpoint (GET) with the DOI a query parameter, with `expand=files`
+1. Use release lookup endpoint (GET) with the `doi` query parameter in URL-escaped format, with `expand=files`.
+You may want to `hide` `abstracts,references` for faster responses if you aren't interested in those fields.
 2. If a release hit is found, iterate over the linked `file` entities, and create a ranked list of URLs based on mimetype, URL "rel" type, file size, or host domain.